ITSUREN/DSA/NOTES/LinearQueue_List.md

     ```

 3. #### **Dequeue**:
-    - To delete elements on top of the queue.
+    - To delete elements in the queue.
     ```c
     int Dequeue(LinearQueue *LQueue) {
         if (isEmpty(LQueue)) {